• what is a TV promo? A reintroduction

 file types, codecs and standards

 Standard Definition (SD) is a perfectly acceptable format to use for creating demo promos for your showreel.
-Having spent the last couple of years editing in SD, I have to concede that the small file sizes make it so quick and easy to edit, upload, download and render… and really, most people cant really tell the difference between it and HD.
+The small file sizes make it so quick and easy to download, edit, render, upload… and, most people can’t even tell the difference between it and HD.
 Seriously.

 If you intend to contain your work to the internet only, your frame rates will be either 25 frames per second if you source your media from a PAL country; or 30 frames per second if you source your material from an NTSC country.

 Interlaced or Progressive relates to how each frame is stored.
-Old world, glass cathode ray picture tubes scanned images from top to bottom of the screen in a series of horizontal lines.
-It scanned even numbered lines in one pass and odd numbered lines in a second pass.
-Both passes made up one frame.
-This is where the word interlaced comes from.
+Old-world, TV picture tubes zapped their images from top to bottom of the screen in a series of horizontal lines.
+(NTSC was 525 lines, PAL was 625 lines)

-New world progressive monitors are made up of millions of tiny electronic pixels which illuminate each frame at the same time.
-One frame progressing after the other.
+New world progressive monitor panels are made up of millions of tiny electronic pixels, which are fast enough to illuminate each frame at a time.
+One whole frame progressing after the other.

 These days it’s safe to say, just select progressive for everything.
 The only trouble you may have is converting interlaced video to progressive format.